UndefinedCreations/docs/stellar/getting-started/stellar-setup.md

 To use the Stellar API in your project, we first need to import this into the project.

-Platform under should be replaced either by spigot or paper.
-Here is a table of all the versions that are officially supported by Stellar:
+Here is a list of platforms:

 |     Version     | Spigot | Paper |
 |:---------------:|:------:|:-----:|